 David Lilenfeld has been selected by his peers as one of Georgia Trend’s 2012 Legal Elite in Intellectual Property and for inclusion in Super Lawyers from 2014 through 2020 for Intellectual Property Litigation, a recognition reserved for only 5 percent of practicing attorneys.
 David was also chosen as a Rising Star in 2009 and 2010 by Georgia Super Lawyers, which recognizes the best up-and-coming attorneys in the state.
 He currently serves as Co-Chair of the Litigation Committee of the Intellectual Property Section of the Georgia Bar and of the Emerging Issues Committee (North America) of the International Trademark Association (INTA).
 David Lilenfeld has previously served as the Chair of the Small Firm Section of the Atlanta Bar Association and the chairperson of the Litigation Committee of the Technology Law section of the State Bar of Georgia.

 A trusted resource for the media on intellectual property and business litigation, David has been published in The Atlanta Journal-Constitution, Atlanta Business Chronicle, IPFrontline.com and other business and legal outlets.
 See these articles and interviews.

 At business meetings and conferences, David Lilenfeld speaks on intellectual property law and business litigation.
 These presentations include:

-David and his wife, Julie, live in the Buckhead area of Atlanta with their two young sons.
-In his rare spare time, David plays competitive tennis and chess.
+David lives in the Buckhead area of Atlanta with his two young sons.
+In his rare spare time, David boxes and plays competitive tennis and chess.